safl/joe/joe/docs/source/installation/index.rst

 .. code-block:: bash

-  python3 -m pip install --user cijoe cijoe-pkg-example
+  python3 -m pip install --user cijoe

 The **user-local** install (``--user``) isolates the installation to the current user account, instead of installing it **system-wide** and potentially